Alzheimer’s & Dementia

 Tips for talking about Alzheimer’s with a family member

-(BPT) – It’s a conversation no family wants to have, but one that can be vitally important – talking to a loved one about memory loss or cognitive decline.
+(BPT) – It’s a conversation no family wants to have, but one that can be vitally important – talking to a loved one about alzheimer’s & dementia.
 I can tell you that this was one of the most difficult conversations that I have ever had.

 Mary Foss of Eagan, Minnesota, said she knew it was time to broach this sensitive topic with her husband Darrell when she noticed he was having difficulty doing the home improvement projects he had enjoyed all his life.